axfelix/datasync/README.md

 Client installers for a "local Dropbox" equivalent, using unison (http://www.cis.upenn.edu/~bcpierce/unison/) to do the work of file synchronization.
 Expects that you have a server with ssh and unison installed on it (http://datadisk.lib.sfu.ca is hardcoded in this example; change to your own URL).
 Useful for when you want to provide your own cloud-style services without relying on the commercial cloud for whatever reason.

-Note that this was initially developed against JISC's DataStage (http://www.dataflow.ox.ac.uk/index.php/datastage), so files go to /srv/datastage/private/$user on the server side.
-You'll probably just want to point it to /home/$user instead -- we're not going to be using DataStage in the future so this code will eventually be updated to reflect that.
+Files go to /home/$user on the server side; change as desired.

 Includes Linux, Mac, and Windows installers.
 Most of the guts of this are just bash, and I like it that way.
 Platform-specific notes are as follows: